-Performance Indictor 3.6.1 Scoring Guidepost 80 measure and record and independently evaluates all aspects of the fishery to provide a basis for assessments of stocks and program performance.
-The management system has a comprehensive monitoring program including adequate observer coverage (at-sea personnel/video).
+Performance Indicator 3.6.1 Scoring Guidepost 80 The management system has procedures to measure and record and independently evaluates all aspects of the fishery to provide a basis for assessments of stocks and • The management system has a comprehensive monitoring program including adequate observer coverage (at-sea personnel/video). program performance.
 The monitoring program has been subjected to independent outside review to identify gaps.
 The results of monitoring efforts are compiled, analyzed, and disseminated to fishery managers such that management and research efforts can be informed as to needed improvements in a timely manner.

-Condition (US Only): Implement within one year a system of electronic monitoring of catcher vessels delivering to motherships and shoreside processors.
-Provide a summary report within two years showing how results of monitoring efforts are compiled, analyzed, and disseminated to fishery managers such that management and research efforts can be informed as to needed improvements in a timely manner.
+Condition (US Only): The fisheries client actively supports the implementation of Amendment 10 to the Council's Groundfish FMP (which requires electronic monitoring of all catcher vessels targeting hake and delivering to shoreside processors, and 100% observation of all whiting landings by compliance monitors at shoreside processors).
+Provide a summary report within two years showing how results of monitoring efforts are compiled, analyzed and disseminated to fishery managers such that management and research efforts can be informed as to needed improvements in a timely manner.